garronej/tss-react/README.md

     useCssAndCx, //<- Access css and cx directly.
     //   (Usually you'll use useStyles returned by makeStyles or createMakeStyles for that purpose
-    //    but if you have no theme in your project, it can come in handy.)
+    //    but if you have no theme in your project, it can come in handy.) useMergedClasses, //<- Merge the internal classes an the one provided as props into a single classes object.
 } from "tss-react";
 ```